“Trouble springs from idleness and grievous toil from needless ease”

 Benjamin Franklin

-It is not uncommon for parents to have anxieties on how to engage their children during holidays; most especially the long, seemingly endless summer holiday.
+It is not uncommon for parents to have anxieties about how to engage their children during holidays, most especially the long, seemingly endless summer holiday.

-The anecdote to this situation is simply to plan ahead!
+The solution to this situation is simply to plan ahead!
 It may seem to be a somewhat simplistic solution.
-However, it also is the tried and tested way to overcome the exasperation that the holidays may bring.
+However, it is also the tried and tested way to overcome the exasperation that the holidays may bring.

 [How to keep children busy over the Summer holiday]

-In planning ahead, the first primary consideration should be the needs of our children.
-Through our interactions, observations or even through information given over time, some answers might be obvious.
+When planning ahead, the primary consideration should be our children’s needs.
+Through our interactions, observations, or even through information given over time, some answers might be obvious.

 For those answers that may not be glaringly obvious, parents would have to turn to their children for guidance.

-You might wonder why ask especially when some children may retort ‘nothing’ in response to the question.
-A clear example is my daughter when asked what she wanted to do during the almost three-month holiday and she said she wanted to sleep!!!
+You might wonder why ask, especially when some children may retort ‘nothing’ in response.
+A clear example is my daughter, when asked what she wanted to do during the almost three-month holiday, she said she wanted to sleep!!!

 Asking serves as a good guide in knowing how their minds work.
-It also helps to initiate conversations where their input is sought in matters pertaining to them.
+It also helps initiate conversations in which their input is sought on matters that pertain to them.
 This also fosters a sense of inclusion on their part.

-When a child knows what he or she wants to do, we can also provide a good balance on letting them know what they also need.
-We all know as parents that we need to keep them occupied purposefully.
+When a child knows what he or she wants to do, we can also provide a good balance of letting them know what they also need.
+We all know, as parents, that we need to keep them purposefully occupied.

-Our focus should be more on their human interactions, connection, communication and less of the gadgets and indoor entertainment systems.
-There ought to be more of planned outdoor type of activities and less of the sedentary indoor lifestyle.
+Our focus should be more on their human interactions, connections, and communication, and less on the gadgets and indoor entertainment systems.
+There ought to be more planned outdoor activities and fewer sedentary indoor lifestyles.

-First, we need to set goals on what is actually needed in the following areas:
+First, we need to set goals for what is actually needed in the following areas:

 House Chores

-About thirty years ago, my Dad had a discussion with my siblings and I. He said we must learn vocational skills and a foreign language each in addition to our academic pursuit as he foresees a scenario where our university qualifications will not suffice to remain relevant for the challenges ahead.
-This point of view is apposite in these times than ever before.
+About thirty years ago, my Dad had a discussion with my siblings and me.
+He said we must each learn vocational skills and a foreign language, in addition to our academic pursuits, as he foresees a scenario in which our university qualifications will not suffice to remain relevant to the challenges ahead.
+This point of view is more apposite than ever in these times.

 [Children should learn new skills on holiday – Osinbajo advises]